7 Nov 2022

 18. What about WWF- Australia?

 Olly: WWF-Australia will be supporting our international counterparts’ efforts, but we will also have our own agenda.
-We will be amplifying the voices of First Nations People from across the Pacific, who met at the inaugural Oceania’s First Voices Conference in September to call for governments to listen to First Nations People when making climate change decisions.
-We'll also be highlighting our partnership with the Australian Government in delivering nature-based solutions to threats caused by climate change in the Pacific, as well as demonstrating the pathways by which Australia can become a renewable energy superpower.
+We will be amplifying the voices of First Nations Peoples from across the Pacific, who met at the inaugural Oceania’s First Voices Conference in September to call for governments to listen to First Nations Peoples when making global heating decisions.
+We'll also be highlighting our partnership with the Australian Government in delivering nature-based solutions to threats caused by global heating in the Pacific, as well as demonstrating the pathways by which Australia can become a Renewable Energy Superpower.
 So just a few things!

 19. What is Australia looking to achieve?

-Olly: Australia will be looking to demonstrate leadership on climate change, following a long period of being seen as a ‘climate laggard’.
+Olly: Australia will be looking to demonstrate leadership on global heating, following a long period of being seen as a ‘climate laggard’.
 We’ve also committed to bidding to host a future COP here in Australia, and this will take a significant amount of negotiation.

 20. What are likely to be the big issues at COP27?